-The Office of Student Planning in conjunction with the School of Continuing Education will review academic records after each term for students seeking a graduate degree (e.g. Master of Science) or Certificate to monitor that students are making progress towards degree completion.
-Students are required to maintain qualitative and quantitative standards, and may not exceed the maximum time frame for their program.
+Student Financial Services, in conjunction with the School of Professional Studies, will review academic records after each term for students seeking a graduate degree (e.g. Master of Science) or Certificate to monitor that students are making progress towards degree completion.
+Students must maintain qualitative and quantitative standards and may not exceed the maximum time frame for their program.
+Internal reviews are completed each semester to ensure that the system of record matches the applicable SAP status for a student meeting SAP.
+This step is performed prior to a student submitting an appeal under any other status.